tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/the-cackling-swan.md

 </div>

-A bustling pub near the [Foundry Market](<foundry-market.md>) that serves as an informal meeting point for laborers and chaylte workers.
+A bustling pub near the [Foundry Market](<foundry-market.md>) that serves as an informal meeting point for laborers and chalyte workers.